The tools provided in the Interactive canvas make it a versatile and creative space for exploring lesson content.

 A bubble will appear with a text field and a toggle switch.
 Choose whether the area is to be marked correct or incorrect and then type in the desired feedback.
 One element can be assigned multiple correct and incorrect areas on the canvas.
 These areas are invisible to the students.

 Note: An element will be marked incorrect if it is placed anywhere outside the correct area.
-Adding an incorrect area allows the teacher to leave written feedback as well as a mark.
+Adding an incorrect area allows the teacher to leave written feedback as well as a mark, but it isn't necessary.

 Customise colours and fonts